elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 ## Summary

-It is not a particularly useful behavior, it has very limited capabilities and responsibilities.
+If you think more wisely about that, it is not a particularly useful behavior, because it has very limited capabilities and responsibilities.
 Maybe that is the reason why it is used internally so rarely.
-It means also, that we should not bend it to our use cases, because it will cause different issues.
-If the particular use case is very similar to the one used inside *OTP* (I mean the `error_logger`) and we do not need concurrency when it comes to the handlers processing logic, we can safely use it.
-Otherwise, we are asking for trouble. :wink:
+It means also, that we should not bend it to our use cases.
+If the specific application is very similar to the one used inside *OTP* (I mean the `error_logger`) and we do not need concurrency support when it comes to the processing logic, we can safely use it.
+Otherwise, we incur troubles on ourselves. :wink:

 ### Credits